miteshpant/autocompleteUnitQ/README.md

     3: Hystrix dashboard.
     4: Correctness Algorithm for possible speling mistakes , we can use Levenshtein distance but that is not very efficint when we are dealing with large dataset.
     5: Test cases.
+    6: Limit the number of entries in result set.

 # REST API